-Effective technical security depends not only on technical measures, but also on appropriate policies and procedures and on good user education and training.
-The school will be responsible for ensuring that the school infrastructure / network is as safe and secure as is reasonably possible and that:
+The school is responsible for ensuring that the school infrastructure / network is as safe and secure as is reasonably possible and that:

-- users can only access data to which they have right of access - no user should be able to access another's files (other than that allowed for monitoring purposes within the school's policies). - access to personal data is securely controlled in line with the school's personal data policy - logs are maintained of access by users and of their actions while users of the system - there is effective guidance and training for users - there are regular reviews and audits of the safety and security of school computer systems - there is oversight from senior leaders and these have impact on policy and practice.
+- Users can only access data to which they have right of access-This is determined by the SLT in the IT staff drive. - No user should be able to access another's files (other than that allowed for monitoring purposes within the school's policies). - Access to personal data is securely controlled in line with the school's data protection policy. - Logs are maintained of access by users and of their actions while users of the system. - There is effective guidance and training for users. - There are regular reviews and audits of the safety and security of school computer systems.
+These are completed daily by Key Networks. - There is oversight from senior leaders and these have impact on policy and practice.